Jozkee/corefx/src/System.Text.Json/docs/ReferenceHandling_spec.md

 ```

 * `$id` is not the first property:
-  * **Json.Net**: Object is not preserved and cannot be referenced, therefore any reference to it would evaluate as null.
+  * **Newtonsoft.Json**: Object is not preserved and cannot be referenced, therefore any reference to it would evaluate as null.

+  * **S.T.Json**: Throw - Object $id is not the first property.
-  * **S.T.Json**: We can handle the `$id` not being the first property since we store the reference at the moment we spot the property, I don't think we should throw but keep in mind that this is not a normal payload produced by the serializer.
+  Note: In case we would want to switch, we can handle the `$id` not being the first property since we store the reference at the moment we spot the `$id` property, we throw to honor the rule of thumb.
 ```json
 {
     "Name": "Angela",